‘Bachelor’ Spoilers: Reality Steve Shares Update On Nick Viall, Final Rose Pick

 In past posts, Reality Steve has said that the geographical distance has become an issue for Vanessa and Nick, as he is based in Los Angeles now and she is apparently hesitant to move away from Canada.
 In fact, Bachelor spoilers for the Week 10 episode with Grimaldi’s fantasy suite overnight date tease that this will be a major topic of conversation between the two, the challenge that one of them would eventually need to move in order for them to be together.

-Viall most certainly isn’t going to be leaving Los Angeles, especially now that he’s landed a spot on this spring’s cast of Dancing With the Stars.
+Viall most certainly isn’t going to be leaving Los Angeles, especially now that he’s landed a spot on this spring’s cast of Dancing with the Stars.
 Nick has been modeling in California and is starting a new business, and it seems quite clear that he’s not looking to move to Canada.
 As for Grimaldi, it sounds as if Vanessa is resistant to the idea of leaving her family, friends, and work behind to move to L.A.

 Interestingly, Reality Steve’s spoilers detail that this distance issue isn’t necessarily the biggest issue that Viall and Grimaldi are facing.
 The Bachelor spoiler guru has said all along that Nick’s interest in becoming the lead was never about finding his future wife and it was all about building his brand.
 Reality Steve insists that the Bachelor star was never looking to marry anybody from the show, but that he’ll play everything up for as long as he can to get as much mileage out of the exposure as he can.

 Where does Vanessa fit into all of this?
 If indeed Grimaldi is Nick’s final rose recipient, so far, she hasn’t revealed anything confirming that she and her fiance are having problems.
-The Bachelor spoilers via InTouch hint, however, that privately she is struggling.
-A source for the magazine says that she has been worrying that she may have made a mistake in getting engaged to Viall and that she has struggled with watching her beau on-screen with other women, feeling embarrassed and wondering how sincere he was with her and on the show.
+Bachelor spoilers via InTouch hint, however, that privately she is struggling.
+A source for the magazine says that she has been worrying she might have made a mistake in getting engaged to Viall and that she has struggled with watching her beau on-screen with other women, feeling embarrassed and wondering how sincere he was with her and on the show.

 Nick and me in Bimini (say that really fast 6 times) ???????????????? #rhymingisfun